 Strasmore Research

-0DTE options trading is the buying and selling of option contracts on their last day of life — "zero days to expiration," expiring at that afternoon's close.
-Any listed option becomes a 0DTE option on its expiration date; the term took hold once the biggest index products began listing a contract that expires every single trading day.
-On Monday, July 6, 2026, contracts expiring that same day carried 38.8% of all US options volume.
-Every figure below is measured from the consolidated options tape, with the exact SQL one click away.
+0DTE options are contracts trading on their last day of life, zero days to expiration, expiring at that afternoon's close.
+Any listed option becomes 0DTE on its expiry date; the label took hold once the biggest index products began listing a contract that expires every trading day.
+On Monday, July 6, 2026, same-day-expiring contracts carried 38.8% of all US options volume.
+Everything below is measured from the tape, one real contract included.

 What does 0DTE mean?

-DTE is trader shorthand for days to expiration: the number of calendar days until an option contract expires.
-A 30-DTE option has a month of life left; a 0-DTE option expires today.
-At the close of its expiration day, an in-the-money option is exercised or settled, and an out-of-the-money option lapses with no value.
+DTE is trader shorthand for days to expiration: the calendar days until an option expires.
+A 30-DTE option has a month of life left; a 0-DTE option, "zero days to expiry," a same-day option, a "daily", expires today.
+At the close an in-the-money option is exercised or cash-settled; an out-of-the-money option lapses with no value.

-Two things about the label are worth pinning down.
-First, 0DTE is not a separate product: the same SPY call that was a 30-DTE contract in early June is a 0-DTE contract on its final trading day.
-Second, the volume measured on this page counts contracts traded, not positions held — options volume vs. open interest walks through that distinction.
+0DTE is not a separate product: the SPY call that was a 30-DTE contract in early June is 0-DTE on its final trading day.
+The full ladder of expiries sits in what DTE means in options.
+Volume here counts contracts traded, not positions held, see options volume vs. open interest.

 Which options expire every day?